ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Generate documentation without examples
 +++++++++++++++++++++++++++++++++++++++

-Some of the PyAnsys repositories contains examples which are generated with the help of Ansys products.
+The documentation for some PyAnsys repositories is built using Sphinx-Gallery and includes examples generated with the assistance of Ansys products.
 Building documentation locally is time consuming in these cases, particularly if you need to test changes only in the documentation excluding the examples.

 To generate documentation without examples, use command ``make html-noplot`` with